 Since 2009 I have been offering small group tours to Paris, Italy, Spain and Peru.
 In 2015 we have our first preview tour to Norway and Iceland.
 Norway is spectacular in culture, art and of course in natural beauty.
 The Traveling Professor's small group tour to Norway features 4-star hotels and 10-star scenery.
 Check out my blog post to find out our planned itinerary for The Traveling Professor's preview tour to Norway and Iceland.

 Peru is a wonderful journey.
 Lima is like Southern California and old Europe mixed together.
 Cuzco is a cultural experience that all travelers should experience.
 The train ride from Cuzco to Aguas Calientes at the base of Machu Picchu is one of the most dramatic in the world.
 It is difficult to describe in words the beauty and thrill of Machu Picchu.
 The Sacred Valley is a spiritual journey.
 The Amazon Jungle is one of the great outdoor experiences in this world today, right up there with the Galapagos Islands.
 Peru is safe.
 The hotels we stay in are better than anything we stay in Europe.
 The food is world-class.
 So, why are we not going to Peru in 2015?

 The Best Way to Exchange Dollars to Euros

 Traveling to Europe can be expensive.
 I would rather spend my money on a nicer hotel and better meals when on a tour to Paris for instance rather than throwing money away on exchange fees.
 Who wouldn't want to tour Italy for an extra day from the savings on exchange fees?
 In this blog post I will show you some of the best ways to exchange dollars into euros.
 I will also advise on strategies to avoid when attempting to exchange dollars to euros.

-Four 4 Star Hotel Picks in Paris
+3 Star Paris Hotel Picks